Americus, Missouri

 Americus is an unincorporated community in Montgomery County, in the U.S. state of Missouri.

 History

 A post office called Americus was established in 1867, and remained in operation until 1959.
 The community was named after Amerigo Vespucci, an explorer and cartographer.

 Notable people

-Lester Reiff, a racing jockey, was born at Americus in 1877.
+Lester Reiff, a racing jockey, was born in Americus in 1877.

-John Reiff, a racing jockey and younger brother of Lester Reiff, was born at Americus in 1885.
+John Reiff, a racing jockey and younger brother of Lester Reiff, was born in Americus in 1885.
 He was inducted into the US Racing Hall of Fame in 1956.